pyk595/tp/docs/DeveloperGuide.md

     1. Test case: `birthdays`<br>
        Expected: Contacts with birthdays today are shown in contact list.
-       Number of contacts listed is shown in the status message.
+       Number of contacts listed is shown in the result display message.

     1. Test case: no birthdays shown<br>
        Prerequisite: No contacts with birthdays today in the contact list.<br>
        Command: `birthdays`<br>
-       Expected: No contacts are shown in contact list. `0 persons listed` is shown in the status message.
+       Expected: No contacts are shown in contact list. `0 persons listed` is shown in the result display message.

 ### Tag Related Tests